hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

 ) -> ErrorCode {}

 /// Create W3C styled Presentation according to the specification.
 ///
+/// TODO: Function parameters need to be reworked if we decide to make it Presentation Request format agnostic
+///
 /// # Params
 /// credentials:            credentials (in W3C form) to use for presentation preparation